A cautionary note –

 Acquainting students with specialized vocabulary has been much overdone.
 [Learning the parts of speech, for example, does not correlate with improved reading or writing.]

 Keep the topic visible throughout the session.
-Relevant notes, lists or illustrations can be added as your delivery proceeds and remain there as a reminder of the focus.
-Regularly check out the look of the board (screen?) by viewing it from the back of the room.
+Relevant notes, lists or illustrations can be added to a board or screen as your delivery proceeds and remain there as a reminder of the focus.
+Regularly check out the look by viewing it from the back of the room.

 Focal doses of presentation can be interspersed with “hands-on” participation in which decision making, individual expression, physical activity, social exchanges and interactions with the environment immerse the learners in a task at hand.
 Follow the lecture or teacher led